Recipes

 • Be sure to leave comments and feedback on your meals and experiments in the comments for others to read.

-• For more fantastic recipes using our Chile Limon spice, try our Peruvian Shrimp Chowder(Chupe de Camarones), Mushroom Jalea, Chili Lime Shrimp, and our Chili Lime Chicken.
+• For more fantastic recipes using our Chile Limon spice, try our Peruvian Shrimp Chowder(Chupe de Camarones), Seafood Stew, Mushroom Jalea, Chili Lime Shrimp, and our Chili Lime Chicken.

 • Post pictures of your masterpiece meal on social media and tag us.
 We repost!